lltfm/openness/works/the_epitomes_of_openness/the_epitomes_of_openness.md

 > A Blind Certainty doesn't listen.
 It won't consider questions.
 It has no
 > doubts.
 It has already seen itself decide in the mirror of others' minds.
 It
 > doesn't seek opposing views.
 It ignores counter evidence.
-It is blind and
+It is blind &
 > unaware of itself, seeing only what it prefers.
 It doesn't care if it has been
 > deceived.
 It never admits who benefits.
 It has fully ingested choice & it has
 > become its choosing.